Recipe: Brunswick Stew with Shredded Chicken

 Heat oil over medium heat in a large Dutch oven or similar pot.
 Add onions and cook for 5 min., stirring occasionally.
 Add chicken and stir in all remaining ingredients except hot sauce.
 (Season with a dash of salt & pepper here, but save majority of salt & pepper for the end.)
 Bring to a boil then reduce heat to low; cover and cook, stirring occasionally, for 2 hours.
 Uncover and transfer chicken to a wide bowl or platter.
 Use two forks to shred chicken.
 Place shredded chicken back into stew.
 Taste and adjust seasoning, adding more salt & pepper to taste.
 Cover and cook for 10 more min.
 Stir in hot sauce to taste, or serve with hot sauce on the side.

 Slow cooker method: Place all ingredients in a slow cooker and cook on low for 8 hours.
 Remove chicken and use two forks to shred it.
-Add shredded chicken back to slow cooker for about 30 min. before serving with hot sauce to taste.
+Add shredded chicken back to slow cooker for about 30 min. before serving with salt & pepper and hot sauce to taste.

 Serve with sour cream and cornbread.